EFootball PES 2020: Bayern Munich

 After the announcement of the demo—which came out on 30 July 2019, FC Bayern Munich was announced as an official partner club.
 Players will have the full experience with authentic kits, full 3D scanned players and, exclusively, Bayern's home ground, Allianz Arena.

 Juventus

 Juventus returned from PES 2020.
-They signed an exclusive partnership with the game, which will see it includes the club kits, player names and stadium with realistic likeness in-game and also making it the first time in 25 years that the FIFA series will not hold the license for the club.
+They signed an exclusive partnership with the game, which will see it includes the club kits, player names, and stadium in-game.
+This makes it the first time in 25 years that the FIFA series will not hold the license for the club.
 As a result, the club was known in FIFA 20 as "Piemonte Calcio".

 Arsenal

 On 28 June 2019, Arsenal announced a 3-year extension to their partnership with Konami, which would see a highly detailed recreation of Emirates Stadium, as well as access to club legends and first-team players.

 AS Monaco

 In July 2018, AS Monaco partnered with Konami for PES 2019.
 They renewed this agreement in 2020, which includes all access to real players and their stadium.
 The French version of the game also features Radamel Falcao and Philippe Coutinho.